 We, the Ladies of the Grand Army, feel the ties of blood that bind us to your organization.
-We thank you from our hearts; we bid you God speed in your work; and we are grateful and highly appreciative of all the grand and splendid accomplishments that your great organization is doing.
+We thank you from our hearts; we bid you God speed in your work; and we are grate-ful and highly appreciative of all the grand and splendid accomplishments that your great organization is doing.

-I am not going to take up much of your time; I know you are so busy; but, boys, I want to say to you that to us, the

-Ladies of the Grand Army, you are the same, and like your fathers, almost as the Holy Grail.

-I want to tell you before I close that we have highly admired and appreciated your Commander-in-Chief, and we promised last year that we would all go to Church this year, and we all have.
+I am not going to take up much of your time; I know you are so busy; but, boys, I want to say to you that to us, the Ladies of the Grand Army, you are the same, and like your fathers, almost as the Holy Grail.
+I want to tell you before I close that we have highly admired and appreciated your Commander-in-Chief, and we promused last year that we would all go to Church this year, and we all have.
 (Applause).
-It has been said that flowers are the most exquisite manifestation of God's love; so we have brought this floral message of our Creator, and give them to those we respect and love, and this is due your Commander and every member of the grand organization of the Sons of Veterans.
+It has been said that flowers are the most exquisite manifestation of God's love; so we have brought this floral ssage of cor Creator, and give them to those we respect and love and the is due commander and every member of the grand organization of the Sons of Veterans.